 CISA flags actively exploited SolarWinds Web Help Desk flaw

-CISA has added SolarWinds Web Help Desk vulnerability CVE-2024-28986 to its Known Exploited Vulnerabilities catalog, confirming the bug is being used in real-world attacks.
+CISA has added a SolarWinds Web Help Desk vulnerability to its Known Exploited Vulnerabilities catalog, confirming the bug is being used in real-world attacks.
 The flaw is rated critical and affects SolarWinds Web Help Desk, a ticketing and IT service management product used across enterprises and public-sector organizations.

 The KEV listing matters because it signals more than theoretical risk: CISA only adds vulnerabilities that have evidence of active exploitation.
 For federal civilian agencies, KEV inclusion usually triggers accelerated remediation deadlines.
 For everyone else, it is a strong indicator that exploit activity may already be spreading beyond targeted attacks into broader scanning and opportunistic compromise.